 - The ability to respond to reviews within our platform and publish

 Now you know why it’s worth doing, we’ll take a look at the best opportunities for local listings.
-Below we’ve handpicked the 27 best places to list your local business.
+Below we’ve handpicked the best business directories (plus some other websites) to list your local business.

 The sites have been sorted by Authority Score, Semrush’s metric for measuring a domain's authority based on its quality, popularity, and backlinks.
 This will give you an idea of which opportunities to focus on first.

-Google My Business is a free tool that enables you to manage how your business appears across Google products such as Google Search and Google Maps.
-Google My Business information is used to display business address, business hours, category, and reviews, so make sure it’s up to date.
+Google Business Profile is a free tool that enables you to manage how your business appears across Google products such as Google Search and Google Maps.
+Google Business Profile information is used to display business address, business hours, category, and reviews, so make sure it’s up to date.

 A study that HubSpot referenced claimed that 46% of all Google searches are looking for local information.
 Ensuring your local business listing on Google is up to date is critical when almost half of users are looking for a business nearby.